NEW TO THE CLERKS OFFICE - Mail-In Renewal Notary Public Application

-The Jackson County Superior Court Clerk’s office is proud to announce we now allow mail-in renewal notary public applications.
-For the safety and well-being of the public, Jackson County Superior Court Clerk’s office, in conjunction with the Georgia Superior Court Clerks’ Cooperative Authority, is offering a mail-in renewal notary public application process.
+The Jackson County Superior Court Clerk’s office, in conjunction with the Georgia Superior Court Clerks’ Cooperative Authority (GSCCCA), now offers mail-in renewal notary public applications.

 We hope that you find this service to be beneficial as the Jackson County Superior Court Clerk’s office continues to explore and implement new ways to improve services delivered to the citizens of Jackson County.